 You can create time and location-based reminders for all your Google Keep notes.
 That way, you’ll never again forget to pick up milk on your way home from work or call your mom to wish her a happy birthday, which will help you avoid all the unnecessary family drama — thanks, Google!

-Tap the funny-looking hand icon, enter the details, and you're good to go.
+Tap the bell icon, enter the details, and you're good to go.

-To create a reminder, just tap the funny looking hand icon when creating a note and enter all the details, as shown in the screenshots above.
-You can also add a reminder to an existing note — just long press on it, tap the same hand icon, and go from there.
+To create a reminder, just tap the bell icon up top when creating a note and enter all the required details, as shown in the image above.
+You can also add a reminder to an existing note — just long press on it, tap the same icon, and go from there.

 All the notes with reminders can be seen under the “Reminders” tab within the app and on the web.
 The feature even integrates with Google Calendar, which also shows you all the reminders you have created.